 As stated before, the wholeness level can have the resources itself, or take help from the teams to iteratively achieve the architectural skeleton, i.e., find a suitable systems design.
-Here is a picture showing the wholeness level team responsibility, as well as how the transdisciplinary complexity is reduced, transdisciplinary complexity is reduced by wholeness team.
+Here is a picture showing the wholeness level team responsibility, as well as how the transdisciplinary complexity is reduced, the wholeness level team reduces the transdisciplinary complexity.

 When we develop a completely new product, the transdisciplinary complexity is extremely high, and literally means that we have thrown up all non-functional requirements in the air, since we do not have a systems design that match them.
 In order to gain all needed new knowledge, we need to do it iteratively until we understand that the systems design will fulfil the non-functional requirements.
 As stated above, this is the strength of Lean product development, which is needed also for software development, especially of big systems.